isomerpages/moh-upec/_about-us/UPEC Leadership.md

 <p><strong>Foreword by Clinical Director</strong>
 </p>
 <p>Our vision is for Singapore to possess a world-class PEC system that is
-readily accessible to all and provides excellent patient outcomes.
+readily accessible to all and provide excellent patient outcomes.
 To achieve this, we need to develop a coherent and viable framework for inter-agency collaboration and coordination in the long-term development of PEC in Singapore, promote public responsiveness in pre-hospital emergencies, strengthen Singapore’s